- I. Statement of Principles.

 - An absence shall be counted against any meeting for the purpose of business of the State Executive Committee that requires a quorum and for which two (2) weeks notice was given.

-- Whenever the State Executive Committee removes a member of the Committee, the Secretary shall officially notify that member of their removal.
+- Whenever the State Executive Committee removes a member of the Committee, the Secretary shall officially notify that member of his or her removal.

 - A member of the State Executive Committee may be removed for causes other than repeated absences from meetings by a three-fourths vote of the other members of the Committee.